 This is a hugely useful tool in supporting you with your learning from home.
 With an upcoming performance, your Choir Leader may be encouraging you to practice at home.
 The website has amazing facilities that will enable you to practice songs, watch tutorial videos and prepare for your upcoming gigs!
 You can also sign up for gigs via the Events Section and talk to each other via the Forum.
 If you struggle with the website, you’ll find some video tutorials online that demonstrate the website and its features.

 We will train you to the highest professional standards when it comes to performances.
 It’s important to look good, sound great and look like you’re having fun!
 It can be a difficult balance to strike, but we know exactly how to do that.
 When your family and friends come to watch you singing, they’ll have no idea what to expect.
 It’s important that when they see you performing for the first time, they are absolutely blown away.

 There are three golden rules to adhere to when we are performing:

 If you can adhere to these rules, you’ll never go wrong!
 You’ll always look really professional and when you look back on those performance photos and videos, you’ll feel immensely proud of yourself and your choir teammates.

 That said, performing isn’t for everyone and there is never any pressure on you to take part if you don’t want to, but if you are taking part, let’s give it our best and smash it!

 When we go out and perform, it’s important that we all look presentable and represent our choir in the best way we can.
-Of course, it’s important to feel comfortable in what you’re wearing, especially if you’re performing, so, we have three types of uniform:
+Of course, it’s important to feel comfortable in what you’re wearing, especially if you’re performing.

 Black Buskerteers Polo Shirt